arty-arty/thefairrandomizer/README.md

 # 🍀The Fair Randomizer

 Meet The Fair Randomizer.
 A simple proven-fair upgrade for your favourite random numbers generator.
 It is a web2 API that generates true random numbers.
-A smart signature running on decentralized network of Algorand guarantees the fairness.
-[The proof is stored forever on-chain](https://testnet.algoexplorer.io/tx/AGHJMKUAK2ICEEWLKCDH7BSPU3K7PYJ7J6XR6VEL5BOIBNSNVXCQ).
-Thanks to a new [AVM 7 Teal opcode vrf_verify](https://developer.algorand.org/articles/avm-7-new-features/), showing this transaction to a user means complete fairness
+[A smart signature](https://github.com/arty-arty/thefairrandomizer/blob/main/contract/mainWithNumber.py#L46) running on decentralized network of Algorand guarantees the fairness.
+[The proof is stored forever on-chain](https://testnet.algoexplorer.io/tx/RGZQ6AGWZIMDZBWBOVCOQXFH3ITFI5SUGYFEBEHLTVET2Y4XS46A) inside of a transaction note.
+Thanks to a new [AVM 7 Teal opcodes vrf_verify and block](https://developer.algorand.org/articles/avm-7-new-features/), the very fact that this transaction exists - means mathematically verified randomness.
+Showing this transaction to the end-user demonstrates complete fairness, transparency, and trust.
+Sounds like an impossible magic-trick?
+Might

+Built its capable to generate in parallel.
+Due to inheriting Algorand properties [Throughtput is as fantastic]() as it is for the Algorand system

 Mathematically secured by [Verifiable Random Functions on Algorand](https://developer.algorand.org/articles/randomness-on-algorand/).
 Due to [our smart signature](https://github.com/arty-arty/thefairrandomizer/blob/main/contract/mainWithNumber.py#L43), random numbers can be published in transaction note, only if proven by decentralized network of Algorand.
 So, the very fact of transaction means - each published random number was verified!